 Samantha A. Brugmann, PhD, is an assistant professor of pediatrics in the Divisions of Plastic Surgery and Developmental Biology.
-She received her BS in Cell & Molecular Biology in 1998 from Tulane University in New Orleans, LA.
+She received her BS in cell and molecular biology in 1998 from Tulane University in New Orleans, LA.
 She then moved to Washington, DC to study cranial sensory placode development in Xenopus laevis at George Washington University.
-After receiving her PhD in Genetics from George Washington University in 2004, she moved to Stanford, CA to do her postdoctoral research in craniofacial development at Stanford University.
+After receiving her PhD in genetics from George Washington University in 2004, she moved to Stanford, CA to do her postdoctoral research in craniofacial development at Stanford University.
 While at Stanford she received a Ruth L. Kirschstein National Research Service Awards for Individual Postdoctoral Fellows (F32) in 2006, a Pediatric Research Fund-Child Health Research Program Grant in 2009 and a NIH Pathway to Independence Award (K99/R00) in 2010.
-She joined Cincinnati Children’s Hospital in January 2011 to study craniofacial development and disease.
+She joined Cincinnati Children’s Hospital Medical Center in January 2011 to study craniofacial development and disease.

 Zaghloul NA, Brugmann SA.
 The emerging face of primary cilia.
 Genesis.
 2011 Apr;49(4):231-46.

 Levi B, James AW, Nelson ER, Brugmann SA, Sorkin M, Manu A, Longaker MT.
 Role of Indian hedgehog signaling in palatal osteogenesis.
 Plast Reconstr Surg.
 2011 Mar;127(3):1182-90.

 Rada-Iglesias A, Bajpai R, Swigut T, Brugmann SA, Flynn RA, Wysocka J. A unique chromatin signature uncovers early developmental enhancers in humans.
 Nature.
 2011 Feb 10;470(7333):279-83.